dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

         The Homebrew website will ask you to open a terminal.
         To do this, press :kbd:`Command+Space` at the same time.
         Then, search for :menuselection:`Terminal` and press :kbd:`Enter`.
+        You might get asked for permissions.
+        Please do this, note that your password will not be shown while typing it.
         Do *not* close the terminal once the installation script has finished.

         .. image:: /images/install/MacOS-SpotlightSearch-Terminal.png